SONGS THIS SUNDAY (Suggestions)

 Introduction (by the Presider) Our help is in the name of the Lord, so let us bring forward our intentions:

-- That there may be peace in Syria, and that Syrian refugees may be able to go home (we pray quietly a moment): Lord, hear us.
+- That there may be peace in Syria, and that terrorism may be defeated (we pray quietly a moment): Lord, hear us.

 - That missionaries who feel sad may not give up (we pray quietly a moment): Lord, hear us.